BestTimesToVisit.com Logo

 KTEL Buses

-Tip:Purchase tickets directly from the bus driver or at the KTEL station in Kos Town.
+Tip:Purchase tickets directly from the bus driver or at the main KTEL station in Kos Town.
 Schedules can be found online or at the station, but always double-check, especially for less frequent routes.
-Don't expect Wi-Fi on board, and be prepared for a more local experience – punctuality can sometimes be flexible, so factor in buffer time.
+Don't expect Wi-Fi on board, and be prepared for a more local experience – punctuality can sometimes be flexible, so allow extra time.

 Rental Cars

-Renting a car offers the most flexibility for exploring Kos at your own pace, especially if you plan to visit remote beaches or inland villages.
-It's ideal for families or groups wanting to maximize their sightseeing time.
+Renting a car offers the most flexibility to explore Kos at your own pace, especially if you plan to visit remote beaches or inland villages.
+It's perfect for families or groups wanting to maximize their sightseeing time.

 Taxis

-Taxis are readily available in Kos Town and at major tourist hubs like Kardamena and Kefalos.
-They are convenient for shorter trips, airport transfers, or when you need to get somewhere quickly without driving.
+Taxis are readily available at designated stands in towns and tourist areas, or can be hailed.
+They are a convenient option for shorter trips, late-night travel, or when you need direct transport without the hassle of parking.

 Water Taxis (Seasonal)

-During the summer months, small water taxis operate between popular coastal spots, particularly from Bodrum (Turkey) to Kos, and sometimes between nearby islands or coastal villages.
-They offer a scenic and often quicker alternative for specific routes.
+During the summer months, water taxis operate between Kos Town and nearby beaches or islands like Nisyros.
+This offers a scenic and often quicker alternative to driving, especially for day trips.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.